DevExpress-Examples/getting-started-with-treelist/angular/README.md

-# Getting Started with DevExtreme Angular TreeList
+# DevExtreme Angular TreeList - Getting Started

-This repository stores Angular  source code for the [Getting Started with TreeList](https://js.devexpress.com/Documentation/Guide/UI_Components/TreeList/Getting_Started_with_TreeList/) tutorial.
+This repository stores code examples of the Angular TreeList component for the [Getting Started with TreeList](https://js.devexpress.com/Documentation/Guide/UI_Components/TreeList/Getting_Started_with_TreeList/) tutorial.
+The TreeList component uses a multi-column tree view to display data from a local or remote storage and allows users to sort, group, filter, and perform other data operations.
+This tutorial shows how to add the TreeList to a page, bind it to data, and configure its core features.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.28.